Office of the Dean

-Barclay Barrios, PhD, is an Associate Professor of English, is an Associate Dean for the Dorothy F. Schmidt College of Arts and Letters.
+is an Associate Professor of English, is an Associate Dean for the Dorothy F. Schmidt College of Arts and Letters.
 He also serves as the Director for the Center for Women, Gener, and Sexuality Studies.
 Previously, he served as Director of Writing Programs for the department of English.
 He received his PhD from Rutgers, the State University of New Jersey, where he also helped to direct the writing program.
 His research focuses on writing program administration, digital media, pedagogy, and computers and composition and he is the author of the freshman composition reader Emerging: Contemporary Readings for Writers (Bedford / St. Martin's, 2013).
 As an Associate Dean for Arts and Letters, he manages the college's certificate programs and interdisciplinary majors, oversees Student Academic Services, and coordinates the college's assessment and credentialing endeavors.